The Newform $K$-Type and $p$-adic Spherical Harmonics

 We apply this theory of $p$-adic spherical harmonics in \hyperref[sect:Ktype]{Section \ref*{sect:Ktype}} to previous work of Jacquet, Piatetski-Shapiro, and Shalika \cite{JP-SS81}.
 They prove the existence of a distinguished vector, the newform, associated to a given generic irreducible admissible representation $(\pi,V_{\pi})$ of $\GL_n(F)$ (or more generally to an induced representation of Langlands type).
 This vector is invariant under a certain congruence subgroup $K_1(\pp^m)$ of $K_n$ and is the minimal such nontrivial vector in the sense that there are no nontrivial vectors invariant under $K_1(\pp^{\ell})$ with $\ell < m$.
 This minimal value of $m$ is called the conductor exponent of $\pi$ and is denoted by $c(\pi)$.

 We give alternative characterisations of the newform and conductor exponent in \hyperref[thm:newform]{Theorem \ref*{thm:newform}}.
-We show that the conductor exponent $c(\pi)$ of $\pi$ is the minimal nonnegative integer $m$ for which there exists a nontrivial $K_{n - 1,1}$-invariant $\tau_{\chi,m}$-isotypic vector in $V_{\pi}$ for some character $\chi$ of $\OO^{\times}$; necessarily, $\chi$ must then be equal to $\chi_{\pi}$, the restriction from $F^{\times}$ to $\OO^{\times}$ of the central character $\omega_{\pi}$ of $\pi$.
+Using the work of Jacquet, Piatetski-Shapiro, and Shalika \cite{JP-SS81}, we show that the conductor exponent $c(\pi)$ of $\pi$ is the minimal nonnegative integer $m$ for which there exists a nontrivial $K_{n - 1,1}$-invariant $\tau_{\chi,m}$-isotypic vector in $V_{\pi}$ for some character $\chi$ of $\OO^{\times}$; necessarily, $\chi$ must then be equal to $\chi_{\pi}$, the restriction from $F^{\times}$ to $\OO^{\times}$ of the central character $\omega_{\pi}$ of $\pi$.
 We also show that the newform is precisely the nonzero vector, unique up to scalar multiplication, that is $K_{n - 1,1}$-invariant and $\tau_{\chi_{\pi},c(\pi)}$-isotypic; for this reason, we name $\tau_{\chi_{\pi},c(\pi)}$ the newform $K$-type.
 Our methods also allow us to describe precisely in \hyperref[prop:newform]{Proposition \ref*{prop:newform}} the multiplicity with which a representation $\tau_{\chi,m}$ occurs in the $K$-type decomposition of $\pi$.

 These different characterisations open up new avenues of approach to studying properties of the newform.
 We give a simple example of one such property in \hyperref[cor:matrixcoeff]{Corollary \ref*{cor:matrixcoeff}}, where we show that the matrix coefficient associated to the newform may be explicitly described in terms of the zonal spherical function $P_{\chi_{\pi},c(\pi)}^{\circ} \in \HH_{\chi_{\pi},c(\pi)}(S^{n - 1})$.